BarryBlock88/Insecure-Dangereux_site/README.md

 “As a [persona], I [want to], [so that].”
 ### User Stories
 - As a user discovering the Website for the first time.
-I want to be able to have a sense of the energy behind the show; I want to see great photos from past shows and watch videos to be inspired to attend a show.
+I want to be able to have a sense of the energy behind the show; I want to see great photos from past shows to be inspired to attend a show.
 I want to book tickets easily so I can go to a show when I feel like it.
 - As a potential performer, I want to easily contact the Club through there Website, social media links or email.
 I want them to be easy to find and obvious to the eye.
 So that I can perform in a future show.
 - As a fan of Insecure & Dangereux's live shows, I want to keep up to date on what shows are happening and how venue with user-friendly calendar of events colour coded by the venue.
 I want to be able to book tickets easily.
 So that I never miss a show.
 - As a mobile user, I want to be able to scroll through the content easily, I want it to fit my phones screen size to allow me to read it easily and to be able to return to the top of the page quickly.
 So that is a pleasantly intuitive experience and will use again.